 On average, one woman is killed every week at the hands of a current or former partner.
-One in three women has been a victim of physical or sexual violence, since the age of 15, from someone they know.
-This cycle of violence against women starts with disrespect.
+One in three women has been a victim of physical or sexual violence since the age of 15, often perpetrated by someone they know.

-The campaign sparked national discussion on the primary prevention of violence against women and their children.
-Over 500 media stories have been published across television, print and radio.
-The campaign website has had over 1,300,000 page views and 68,000 downloads of campaign resources.
-Organic content facilitated more than half a million conversations on social media, sparking ongoing conversations across the community.
+The campaign has sparked nationwide discussion on the primary prevention of violence against women and their children.
+Between 2017 and 2019 over 500 media stories were published across television, print and radio.
+The campaign website had over 1.3 million visits, with more than 68,000 downloads of the resources.
+Organic sharing facilitated over 473,000 conversations on social media.

-Initial tracking research showed 79 per cent of Australians agree violence against women starts with disrespect, up from 68 per cent before the campaign began.
+Tracking research showed that 79 per cent of Australians agree violence against women starts with disrespect, up from 68 per cent before the campaign began.
 Also, 67 per cent of all influencers saw the campaign, and of those 68 per cent took an action.
-At a population level, this means almost half of all influencers absorbed the message and took action – by reconsidering the way they behave towards others, talking to a young person about respect, and talking to friends and family about the campaign.
+At a population level, this means almost half of all influencers absorbed the message and responded.
+Actions included reconsidering the way they behave towards others, talking to a young person about respect and talking to friends and family about the ads.